-Now, many large eBook carriers like Google Editions or Simon & Schuster have fat wallets and large IT teams of their own perfectly capable of achieving this easily.
-But how about the online eBook store startups?
+Now, many large ebook carriers like Google Editions or Simon & Schuster have fat wallets and large IT teams of their own.
+They are perfectly capable of implementing and managing DRM.
+But how about the online ebook store startups?
 Or blogging self publishers who want to use DRM?
-They are out of luck, we realized and so, EditionGuard was born.
-For those who haven't visited our main site yet, EditionGuard is a web service created to make eBook DRM more affordable for smaller eBook sellers.
-Our main motivation is to help smaller eBook sellers to break into the market and of course to make a few bucks on the way if at all possible. :)
+They can't afford to invest $10,000 or more obtaining licensing rights for Adobe DRM.
+It is because of this inequity that EditionGuard was born.
+EditionGuard is a web service created to make ebook DRM more affordable.
+Our main motivation is to help smaller ebook sellers to break into the market and have an opportunity to be profitable.

 DRM may be on the way out within the next decade.
 DRM, by its very nature, is a disruptive mechanism.
 It makes accessing ebooks less user friendly due to its added security layer.
 However, it looks like DRM will continue being a requirement for certain types of publications and certainly makes it easier for libraries, corporations, and universities to manage and protect intellectual property.

 Rather than see DRM go away completely, we suspect that more indie authors will choose to use something less restrictive than Adobe DRM.
 EditionGuard's social DRM solutions

 allow authors to more subtly discourage unlawful sharing without disrupting the reader experience.